Masters in Management: 2nd place

 Where is the best place to study?
 How can I tell whether an institution offers high-quality teaching, especially if I’m on the other side of the world?
 How can I compare another university with HSG?
 Rankings make it easier to find the right university for you.
 HSG participates in the foremost rankings for business schools and for assessing the quality of research in economic sciences:

-The rankings of the Financial Times (FT) have listed the University of St.Gallen in the top 10 of the best business universities for years: In the "Masters in Management" ranking, it has been consistently in first place worldwide since 2011, and in the "European Business Schools" ranking it is currently in fifth place.
+The rankings of the Financial Times (FT) have listed the University of St.Gallen in the top 10 of the best business universities for years: In the "Masters in Management" ranking, it has been consistently in first place worldwide between 2011 and 2022, and currently in second place.